WayneSeng/wayneseng.github.io/projects/music.md

 To drive bipolar stepper motors with the L298N, place jumpers on the ENA and ENB pins.
 Next, identify the coil pairs in the stepper motor.
 Using a multimeter set into resistance mode, measure the resistance between any random two wires out of the four.
 If you get a very high reading (>1KOhm), then swap one of the leads with another and measure again.
 Do this until you identity the two coil pairs with resistance around 50-100ohms.
 Connect the coil pairs to the OUTA and OUTB terminals.

 The programming is a bit more complicated because we need to pulse the IN pins in a specific order to step the motor.
-The ordering goes like this: IN1-IN3-IN2-IN4.
+The forward ordering goes like this: IN1-IN3-IN2-IN4.
 To step the motor the other direction, we simply reverse the ordering.
 Here is some sample code:

 ```
 void loop() {